 4. Ruth Lindsay Memorial Auditorium

 The First Baptist Church of Jacksonville continues to make progress on the $1.78 million renovation of the Ruth Lindsay Memorial Auditorium at 125 West Ashley Street.
-Originally built during the midst of a significant boom in membership, the 3,500 seat auditorium will be modernized as the church’s main sanctuary and worship center.
-It is anticipated that the project should be completed in 2022.
+Originally built during the midst of a significant boom in membership, the 3,500 seat auditorium is being modernized as the church’s main sanctuary and worship center.

 For more information: First Baptist Church of Jacksonville gets city building permit for $1.78 million project

 5. Thomas V. Porter House